winitzki/scall/tutorial/programming_dhall.md

   = λ(x : <>) → λ(A : Type) → merge {=} x : A
 ```

+This implementation depends on a special feature of Dhall: a `merge` expression with a type annotation.
+(The annotation `: A` in `merge {=} x : A` is for the entire `merge` expression, not for `x`.)
+This annotation makes the type checker accept an _empty_ `merge` expression as a value of type `A`.

-Of course, the function `absurd` can never be actually applied to an argument value in any program, because one cannot construct any values of type `<>`.
+We need to keep in mind that the function `absurd` can never be actually applied to an argument value in any program, because one cannot construct any values of type `<>`.
 Nevertheless, the existence of the void type and a function of type `<> → ∀(A : Type) → A` is useful in some situations, as we will see below.

 The type signature of `absurd` suggests a type equivalence between `<>` and the function type `∀(A : Type) → A`.